I spent the night before last writing something beautiful and terribly sad.

 I feel like theres two of me in here.

 One that always lets the other down.
 One that... makes the other one stay in shitty situations, dangerous ones.
 One that pours alcohol over both of them to cope.
-One that...when she gets an inch takes a mile and then lies about it cuz fuck it.
+One that...when she gets an inch takes a mile— lies about it cuz fuck it.
 One that constantly drags her feet and assumes the worst.
 She’s a bitch and a bully and a terrible friend to this... other beautiful creator self.
 This other self just wants love and touch and support and partnership and a home... to run away to.
 A home in someone else who’s nicer.

 Who isn’t so terrible.